 This is not a brush that's intended to be used by itself, but rather a brush that's used on top of others to add additional texture.

 I used to draw in my sketchbook using a brush pen.
-I don't really do this much anymore, but occasionally I want to recreate that feeling, so I made this brush.
+I don't really do this much anymore, but I missed the feeling, so I made this brush.
 However, the ink-like appearance is created by Layer > Selection From Layer (or CTRL + Click the layer thumbnail), and then using Clouds 2 to lightly erase!

 On its own, it's good for blocking in large areas of flat colour.